Albany, Oregon: Economy

 Albany calls itself the "rare metals capital of the world", producing zirconium, hafnium and titanium.
 One of the major producers of these metals in Albany is ATI Specialty Alloys and Components (formerly ATI Wah Chang) which has a 110 acre site that primarily focuses on the production of zirconium.

 Albany and the surrounding communities are major exporters of grass seed.
 Other crops produced include corn, beans, mint, strawberries, and hazelnuts.
 Linn County is also referred to as the "Grass Seed Capital of the World".
+Albany is the headquarters of Coastal Farm & Ranch, a chain of farm supply stores in the Pacific Northwest.

 The decline of the timber industry and the outsourcing of manufacturing jobs has left Linn County with a relatively high unemployment rate.
 The Oregon Employment Department does not maintain unemployment statistics for cities.
 The losses in the timber industry in around Albany have led the city to a more diverse economic base for the city, led by retail trade, health care and social assistance, and manufacturing as the three leading aspects of the economy.
 Oregon Freeze Dry is a leading employer in the manufacturing sector of the Albany economy with its headquarters located in the city.
 The company employs over 300 people and was incorporated in 1963.
 The Albany facility is the company's main research and development site in the industry, and has recently partnered with Seattle-based technology company EnerG2 to produce carbon electrode material, in a 74000 sqft former distribution center of Oregon Freeze Dry by 2011 bringing a new green technology industry to Albany.
 Tec Laboratories has made Tecnu poison ivy cleanser and other topical medicines in Albany since 1977.

 Albany is also home to the Albany Research Center, which is part of National Energy Technology Laboratory (NETL).
 They employ a staff of 120.
 Albany Research Center was founded in 1943, the laboratory specializes in life cycle research starting with the formulation, characterization, and/or melting of most metals, alloys, and ceramics; casting and fabrication, prototype development; and the recycle and remediation of waste streams associated with these processes.

-Albany has a per capita income of $18,570, putting it ranked at 81st in the state.